-- Health and welfare benefits, such as basic medical, extended medical, dental, group life, long-term disability, employee and family assistance program, etc. consistent with such benefits as offered in the K-12 sector generally. - Deferred Savings, the employee contribute 2% of their base salary to the Vancouver Employee Savings Plan and the district matches contributions of 2% of base salary to the plan. - Pension benefits executive/senior management employees are enrolled in either the Teachers' Pension Plan or the Municipal Pension Plan. - Early Retirement Incentive Payout Upon retirement prior to attaining age 65 but after a minimum age of 55 with ten years service with the district, executive/senior management employees are eligible to receive an early retirement incentive payment (ERIP).
+- Health and welfare benefits, such as basic medical, extended medical, dental, group life, ongterm disability, employee and family assistance program, etc. consistent with such benefits as offered in the K-12 sector generally. - Pension benefits executive/senior management employees are enrolled in either the Teachers' Pension Plan or the Municipal Pension Plan. - Early Retirement Incentive Payment upon retirement prior to attaining age 65 but after a minimum age of 55 with ten years service with the district, executive/senior management employees are eligible to receive an early retirement incentive payment (ERIP)

-9

-ERIP Maximum \$ 27,067
+ERIP Maximum 27,540.26

 55 100%

 56 90%

 57 80%

 58 70%

 59 60%

 60 50%

 61 40%

 62 30%

 63 20%

 64 20%

-■ Paid time off, including an annual vacation entitlement of 35 days.
+• Paid time off, including an annual vacation entitlement of 35 days.
 Pursuant to the Public Sector Employers Act, carry forward of unused accumulated vacation is not permitted.
 If, however, the individual employment contract does allow for carry forward of unused accumulated vacation, then such vacation may be carried forward for one year only and at the end of that year, the unused accumulated vacation must be used in full, paid out, or a combination of the two.